arthursobrosa/Portfolio-EN/README.md

 <img src="https://github.com/arthursobrosa/Portfolio-PTBR/blob/main/portfolio-images/Tasky.png" width="1000" alt="Imagens do app Tasky">

-Tasky is a task organization and management app within a familiar environment.
+Tasky is a task organization and management app to be used within a familiar environment.
 Users can create and assign tasks, accumulate points and use them to redeem rewards.
 It is also possible to create profiles and join a family, so that all members can monitor the completion of their household tasks.